chelauk/nf-core-umialign/README.md

 ## Documentation

-The nf-core/umialign pipeline comes with documentation about the pipeline [usage](https://nf-co.re/umialign/usage), [parameters](https://nf-co.re/umialign/parameters) and [output](https://nf-co.re/umialign/output).
+The nf-core/umialign pipeline comes with documentation about the pipeline [usage](https://github.com/chelauk/nf-core-umialign/usage)

 ## Credits